 - Absence of purging behaviors

-Pica is a disorder in which a person craves non-food items, such as sand, soap, paper, chalk, ice, and more.
-It is more commonly found in children, pregnant women, or people with mental disabilities.
+Pica is a disorder in which a person craves non-food items like sand, soap, paper, chalk, ice, and more.
+It is commonly found in children, pregnant women, or people with mental disabilities.

-Such people are at a higher risk of suffering from poisoning, gut injuries, and various deficiencies.
+Such people are at a higher risk of poisoning, gut injuries, and various deficiencies.

 It can also result in severe malnutrition and extreme weight loss if it is not properly treated.

 ARFID starts during infancy or early childhood but can also persist into adulthood.
 Furthermore, it is commonly found in both men and women.